dart-lang/site-www/src/tools/pub/custom-package-repositories.md

 description: "How Dart's package management tool, pub, works with custom package repositories."
 ---

-The `dart pub` tool has support for third-party package repositories.
+The `dart pub` tool supports third-party package repositories.
 A package repository is a server that hosts Dart packages for consumption by the `dart pub` tool.
 The default package repository used, [pub.dev]({{site.pub}}),